ferenc-attila/comparegeopackagereaders/README.md

 None of them used the AutoClosable interface, therefore you can't implement the methods in try-with-resources statement.
 The GeoTools implementation a little more complicated.
 You will meet a lot of checked exceptions.
-That's why reader class implemented with the NGA artefact is much shorter and the code is readable.
+That's why reader class implemented with the NGA artefact is much shorter and the code is more readable.
+In the code I prepared POJO for the three layers.
+These have integer attributes for the coordinate reference system, storing the [EPSG](https://epsg.org/home.html) identifier.
+The geometry stored as [WKT string](http://wiki.gis.com/wiki/index.php/Well-known_text), and certainly all of them have a long id and also a String and an integer attributes for the common fields in the layers.

 The repeated test cases based on NGA implementation's classes run much faster on my computer as you can see on the image below:

 ## Summary

+Both of the libraries are great, well documented and easy to understand the usage.
 Often the less is more.
 The NGA's simple tool is easier to use, faster, and has less dependency.
-If I only need to read GeoPackage layer I will use the NGA's library.
+If I need to read GeoPackage layer I will use the NGA's library.
 If I have to use other tools (I have to handle other formats, databases etc.), I will use the slower, more complicated GeoTools library in my code.